ganyariya/jenkins-by-docker-compose/README.md

 # jenkins-by-docker-compose

-docker compose を利用して jenkins 環境を構築するサンプルです。
+This is a sample for building a Jenkins environment using docker compose.
-下記に示す Jenkins 環境が作成できます。
+You can create the following Jenkins environment:

 - Jenkins Controller
-  - 好きなプラグインを `jenkins_plugins.txt` からインストールできます
+  - You can install your favorite plugins from `jenkins_plugins.txt`
-  - デフォルトの `jenkins_plugins.txt` では以下のプラグインをインストールします
+  - The default `jenkins_plugins.txt` installs the following plugins:
     - BlueOcean
     - Job DSL
     - Docker Pipeline